Submission Preparation Checklist

 The second page is the blinded manuscript where the paper's main body, including the abstract, keywords, the paper body text, references, figures, tables.

 Note: the main manuscript text should not include any identifying information, such as the authors' names or affiliations).

 The abstract where most of the researchers rely on to cite the article.
 That is why special attention should be given to write the abstract in a way that should reflect the whole manuscript with adequate and sufficient details.
 A structured abstract is preferred with no more than 300 words.
 References are not allowed.
 Only the necessary abbreviations are used.
 The following subheadings must be included:

 Background: the context and purpose of the study.

 Methods: describe how the study performed and statistical tests used.

 Conclusions: briefly describe the summary and potential implications.

-For indexing purposes, (3-10) keywords representing the main content of the article should be provided below the abstract.
+For indexing purposes, (3-10) keywords representing the article's main content should be provided below the abstract.
 Try to avoid general and plural terms and multiple concepts such as ‘with’, ‘in’, ‘of’, ‘and’.

 The paper Body Text

 The paper body text should be arranged with the following subtitles: